 - a) Submission deadline.
 A research team faces last-minute problems, not related to the submission system, in the submission of their proposal and is not able to submit it completely before the deadline.
-The application is not considered for the current cut-off. - b) Submission completeness.
+The application is not considered for the current cutoff. - b) Submission completeness.
 An application is received incomplete, i.e. missing documents or documents with missing sections.
 The application is administratively rejected, and it will not be evaluated. - c) Application exceeding limits.
 A research team submits a proposal exceeding the page limits.
 The exceeding pages will not be considered as part of the application.
 Reviewers will be instructed not to consider the exceeding pages, and this may imply that the application is administratively rejected. - d) Minimum allocation of resources.
-A research team should respect the minimum allocation requests and not request resources below this threshold.
-The resources requested in the submission platform need to match the ones indicated in the Project Scope and Plan.

-- e) Technical readiness.
+A research team estimates that 54 million core hours are needed to develop their project.
+In the application, they introduce "54", instead of 54,000,000.
+For such obvious clerical errors, the evaluation committee may seek further clarifications from the applicant(s). - e) Technical readiness.
 A research team submits an application lacking the scalability data of their codes, assuming that they will be able to provide this data during the evaluation of their proposal.
 The application is administratively rejected since this data is mandatory at the time of submission. - f) Technical data.
 A research team uses their local HPC system to prepare the benchmarks required to support the request of resources.
 This system is somehow related but not completely representative of the EuroHPC system requested.
 There is a risk that the application is technically rejected, depending on the architecture used and the criteria of the technical reviewers, whose decision is final.

-7 Contacts
+Contacts

-For any queries related to applications, please contact: access@eurohpc-ju.europa.eu.
+For any queries related to applications, please contact: peer-review@prace-ri.eu